CodingLife1024/blog-content/ai-art.md

 One of the biggest problems digital artists cite with AI art generators is the issue of how they got the data they use to create new works.
 The training data in the form of images are often procured throught web-scraping of art on the internet on sites like DeviantArt and Pinterest.

-And since AI tools can’t generate art out of nothing, that training wasn’t passive either.
-It’s not the same as a human learning from Da Vinci by studying his work and trying to paint like him.
+And since AI tools can't generate art out of nothing, that training wasn't passive either.
+It's not the same as a human learning from Da Vinci by studying his work and trying to paint like him.

 #### A question of respect